List of Playboy Playmates of 1973: February

 Cynthia Lynn Wood (born September 25, 1950, in Burbank, California) is an American model and actress.
 She is the daughter of Harold and Erma Wood.
 She was chosen as Playboy magazine's Playmate of the Month in February 1973, and the 1974 Playmate of the Year.
 Her centerfold was photographed by Pompeo Posar.

 March

 Bonnie Large (born September 9, 1952, in Glendale, California) was Playboy magazine's Playmate of the Month for March 1973.
 Her centerfold was photographed by William Figge and Mel Figge.
 She is noted for becoming historically the first Playmate of the Month ever to appear clearly full frontal nude.
 (Marilyn Cole, Playmate of the Month for January 1972, made the first full-frontal nude posing, but her pubic hair was partly covered by the shadow cast from the book in her hand).

 April

-Julie Woodson (born July 11, 1950, in Hutchinson, Kansas) was Playboy magazine's Playmate of the Month for April 1973.
-Her centerfold was photographed by William Figge and Mel Figge.
+Julie Woodson (July 11, 1946 – January 21, 2022 in Hutchinson, Kansas) was Playboy magazine's Playmate of the Month for April 1973.
+Her centerfold was photographed by David Chan.
 Woodson was only the third African-American Playboy Playmate of the Month, the earlier two being Jennifer Jackson in March 1965 and Jean Bell in October 1969.
+She died on January 21, 2022 at the age of 75.